Discipline and Grievances Policies

 Following this initial communication, the student and complainant shall arrange to meet in a timely manner to discuss the allegations.
 Within ten (10) business days following this meeting, the complainant will make a determination as to whether an academic integrity violation occurred and will notify the student in writing of the bases for her/his determination.
 If the complainant’s allegations are disconfirmed, no further action will be taken, and the matter will be deemed closed.

-If the complainant’s allegations are confirmed, s/he shall:
+If the complainant’s allegations are confirmed, they shall:

 Unless the student elects to appeal the complainant’s determination in accordance with the procedures outlined in §9.1.2 below, the GSAS Dean will initiate an investigation to determine the nature and seriousness of the incident, and apply appropriate additional sanctions, normally suspension or expulsion.
 The method for conducting the investigation will be at the GSAS Dean’s discretion.